§ 102. Definitions.

 "Pedalcycle."
-A vehicle propelled solely by human-powered pedals.
+A vehicle propelled solely by human-powered pedals or a pedalcycle with electric assist.
 The term does not mean a three-wheeled human-powered pedal-driven vehicle with a main driving wheel 20 inches in diameter or under and primarily designed for children six years of age or younger.

 "Pennsylvania Turnpike."
 The highway system owned and operated by the Pennsylvania Turnpike Commission.